- Baking soda is 100% Sodium bicarbonate.

 Chickenpox, caused by the varicella-zoster virus, is a common disease that mainly affects children under the age of 14 years.
 The disease causes the development of boils on the skin that are very itchy.
 Many people find it soothing to soak in a baking soda bath as it cools the skin and provides immense relief from the itching.
 Just soak in the bath for 15 to 20 minutes and repeat 2 or 3 times daily.

 Baking soda has natural cleansing and antiseptic properties.
 A baking soda bath can cleanse the eczema affected area and help reduce redness and inflammation.
-It detoxifies the skin, balances the pH, destroys the harmful micro-organisms, and prevents further eczema breakouts.
+It detoxifies the skin, destroys the harmful micro-organisms, and prevents further eczema breakouts.

 Constipation is a very common health problem, especially among children.
 If left untreated, it can lead to abdominal pain, gas, bloating, hemorrhoids, and several other discomforts.